ergonautkb/ergonautkb.github.io/docs/keyboards/ergonaut-one/build-guide.md

 ![](/img/one_build_guide/pcb/5.jpg)

+### Verification 1

+If you have a multimeter, test for shorts:

+1. Between "-" and "+";
+2. Between GND and 5V on the Xiao;
+3. Between GND and 3V3 on the Xiao.

+TODO: photos of relevant verification points

+Then connect the battery, turn on the power switch and verify the voltage between GND and 3V3 is 3.3 volts.
+If the voltage is not there, you probably need to re-solder the underside pads.

+If you do not have a multimeter, just proceed with the instructions.

 #### Batteries

 You can choose any side for battery wires soldering, but I suggest using the same side as Xiao.